As the largest payer of mental health services in America, Medicaid helps individuals to pay for addiction treatment services.

 The Mental Health Parity and Addiction Equality Act (MHPAEA) demands that mental health and addiction treatment services be provided at the same level of coverage that other medical and surgical conditions are.
 This means that individuals covered under Medicaid can receive treatment for drug addiction in the same manner as for any other disease or medical affliction.

-Medicaid is a federally and state-funded government program that provides healthcare coverage for individuals with limited resources who may not be able to afford health insurance on their own.
+Medicaid is a government program that provides healthcare coverage for individuals with limited resources who may not be able to afford private health insurance.
 The Affordable Care Act (ACA) of 2010 expanded Medicaid coverage to millions of adults.
-Almost 15 percent of this population is believed to struggle with drug abuse or addiction.
+According to the Centers for Medicare & Medicaid Services, an estimated 12% of Medicaid recipients suffer from addiction.

 Resources for Finding Drug Rehab That Is Covered by Medicaid in Nevada